-How successful a credit union is at earning money has an effect on its safety and soundness.
-Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+A credit union can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, likely making the credit union more resilient in tough times.
+Losses, on the other hand, diminish a credit union's ability to do those things.

-NORTHERN PACIFIC DULUTH had an earnings ratio of -7.00 percent in our test, less than the average for all credit unions, an indication that it's underperforming its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, an indication that it's outperforming its peers in this area.